About

 - Tribal government

-A large share of employment is based in the Midwest, which features a humid continental climate with cold winters and warm summers.
-This region is ideal for seasonal activities and has a robust job market, especially in manufacturing, agriculture, and healthcare.
+A large share of employment is based in the South, which features a humid subtropical climate with hot summers and mild winters.
+This region is ideal for seasonal activities and has a robust job market, especially in tourism, agriculture, and energy.

 Overall, this job search presents diverse opportunities with varying salaries and location benefits, allowing you to choose the best fit for your career goals and lifestyle.